My Michigan: Academics

-Arnett Chisholm enters his 21st season as an assistant coach with the University of Michigan women's track and field program in 2011.
+Arnett Chisholm is now in his 26th season as an assistant coach with the University of Michigan women's track and field program.
 He works with the Wolverine sprinters and hurdlers.

 Chisholm helped Tiffany Ofili to five national championships during her career, three in the 100-meter hurdles (2007-09) and two in the 60-meter hurdles (2008-09).
 Ofili finished her career with school records in the 60-meter hurdles, 60-meter dash and 100-meter dash.